mvolkmann/blog/src/alfred.md

 click "TimeZones-v2.40.zip" to download it, and double-click the "TimeZones" file found in the Downloads directory.

-To use this, open the Alfred search input and enter "tz {location}".
+To use this, open the Alfred search input and enter "`tz {location}`".
 For example, "tz london".

 ## Universal Actions on Files - PowerPack-only